 - Good ideas are everywhere, it’s courage that’s scarce (The myth that good ideas are rare).
 If you watch any 6 year old child they will invent dozens of things in an hour.
 We are built for creativity.
 The problem is the conventions of adult life demand conformity and we sacrifice our creative instincts in favor of social status.
 Unlike a child, adults are supremely and instantly judgmental, killing ideas before they’ve had even a moment to prove their worth.
 It’s easy to rediscover creativity, which is why brainstorming rarely helps much.
 We’re already creative.
 The challenge is ideas don’t come with the courage to invest in them.
 Good ideas are everywhere: what’s uncommon is people with the conviction to put their reputation behind ideas.

-- People in charge often resist change (The myth your boss knows more than you).
+- People in charge resist progress since change threatens the status quo that benefits them (The myth your boss knows more than you).
 A fallacy of workplaces is that senior staff are better at everything than the people who work for them.
 This is false in many ways, but creative intuition might be the most false.
 To rise in power demands good political judgement, yet innovation requires a willingness to defy convention.
 Convention-defiers are harder to promote in most organizations, yet essential for progress.
 To assume senior staff are the best at leading change is a mistake.

 - The world of ideas is not a meritocracy (The myth the best idea wins).
 We lionize winners and history blames losers for their fate, even if they did most of the same things the winners did (See survivorship bias).
 Marketing, politics and timing have tremendous influence on why one idea or its competitors wins, yet these details are more complex than we want to hear and fade from history.
 It’s satisfying to believe the best idea has won in the past, because it’s something we want to believe about the present too.
 But to be successful with ideas demands studying why some lousy ideas have triumphed (Why doesn’t the U.S. use the metric system?), and some great ones are still on the sidelines.
 The world of ideas is not a pure meritocracy and you need to act accordingly (See related chapter excerpt).